 “Building a Better Future” sets stage for conversation

-City of Wichita officials on Wednesday released an updated schedule of meetings designed so that residents can provide input on a proposed sales tax and the City’s 2015 Proposed Budget.
+Wichita City Council members are hosting a series of community meetings starting this week so residents can provide input on a proposed sales tax and the City’s 2015 Proposed Budget.

 - Water supply;